-M+ is not just another museum.
-M+ is a cultural center for 20th and 21st century art, design, architecture, and the moving image.
+M+ is a cultural centre for 20th and 21st century visual art, design and architecture, and the moving image.
 As such, it embraces the entire spectrum of spaces, means of display and activities related to exhibiting and viewing these media.
-The spaces range from the conventional white cube, reconfigurable spaces, screening rooms and multipurpose facilities to so-called third spaces and even an “Industrial Space".
-It was the special request for this “Industrial Space” that motivated us to take a closer look at the specificity of the center’s future location.
+The spaces range from the conventional white cube, reconfigurable spaces, screening rooms and multipurpose facilities to so-called third spaces and even an ‘Industrial Space’.
+It was the special request for this ‘Industrial Space’ that motivated us to take a closer look at the specificity of the centre’s future location.
 How should a post-industrial space be created from vacant land?
 A mere 20 years ago, the ground occupied by the West Kowloon Cultural District (WKCD) was part of the seaport.
 Section by section, the land has been reclaimed from the sea and the natural harbour filled with earth.
 This artificial piece of land is now the construction site for the new buildings of the WKCD.
 What can lend authenticity to reclaimed land?
 Paradoxically, yet another work of engineering defines the specificity of this place: the underground tunnel of the Airport Express.
 Initially an obstacle that complicated planning, this distinctive feature has become the raison d'être for our project, consisting of a rough, large-scale exhibition universe that quite literally anchors the entire building in the ground.
-By uncovering the tunnel, a spectacular space is created for art and design, installation and performance; the excavations reveal nature of a “second order”, a “Found Space” that is a challenge to artist and curator alike, a space of unprecedented potential.
+By uncovering the tunnel, a spectacular space is created for art and design, installation and performance; the excavations reveal nature of a ‘second order’, a ‘Found Space’ that is a challenge to artist and curator alike, a space of unprecedented potential.
 Combined with an L-shaped Black Box, a reconfigurable Studio Space, direct access to the loading dock as well as a large part of the storage area, a sunken forum and (exhibition) topography have been created.
 These are not only tailored to the needs of art and design in the 21st century, but also set the stage for a unique art experience, inseparable from the specific character of this location.

-The diaphanous vertical extension of the M+ building is centered on the horizontal slab of exhibition spaces.
-The two elements form a single entity, fused into the shape of an upside down T. Built to the height specified in the master plan, this thin and long vertical structure provides research facilities, artist-in-residence studios and a curatorial center where natural filtered daylight and expansive city views make researching, learning and working a special experience.
-A member lounge and public restaurants with panoramic views are housed on its top floors.
-Integrated into the sun-shading horizontal louvers of the façade facing the harbour, an LED lighting system activates the building as a coarse-grained, oversized display screen for selected or especially commissioned works of art and establishes M+ as part of the Victoria Harbour skyline.
+The diaphanous vertical extension of the M+ building is centred on the horizontal slab of exhibition spaces.
+The two elements form a single entity, fused into the shape of an upside-down T. Built to the height specified in the master plan, this thin and long vertical structure provides research facilities and a curatorial centre where natural filtered daylight and expansive city views make researching, learning and working a special experience.
+A members’ lounge and public restaurants with panoramic views are housed on its top floors.
+Integrated into the sun-shading horizontal louvers of the facade facing the harbour, an LED lighting system activates the building as a coarse-grained, oversized display screen for selected or especially commissioned works of art and establishes M+ as part of the Victoria Harbour skyline.

 The resulting structure is not simply anchored in its surroundings; it is also formed by them.
 The precise and urban, almost archaic shape reiterates the iconic character of Kowloon’s skyline on one hand, yet on the other hand, this convention is subverted by the transmitted message of the art, visible from afar, which will consequently make M+ a site of constant renewal, rather than being locked into a predefined form.
 This is a universal place with an inner organization whose openness and transparency make it possible to link the complexities of the content and the space in many different ways.
 Through its specificity, it becomes a distinctive, singular and unmistakable piece of Hong Kong.
 But above all, M+ is a public forum, a built platform for the exchange, encounter and activity of people and art.